Testing for >1000 conditions using your DNA

 Should I Consider Genetic Breast Cancer Testing?

-If you have a personal or family history of breast cancer, you may want to consider breast cancer genetic testing.
-Inherited changes (mutations) in genes such as BRCA1, BRCA2, PALB2, and others can increase your risk of developing breast cancer.
-Genetic testing can identify whether you carry one of these mutations, providing valuable information for your health and helping you make proactive choices for early detection, prevention, or treatment.
+If you have a family history of breast cancer, or related cancers such as breast, bowel, or prostate cancer, you may want to consider genetic testing.
+Certain inherited changes (mutations) in genes like BRCA1, BRCA2, and others can significantly raise the risk of developing breast cancer.
+Testing can help you understand whether you carry one of these genetic changes, offering important information for your future health and for your family.

 What are the Symptoms?